 Overview of the Curriculum

 a) ENVS 001: Introduction to Environmental Studies.
 This is a team-taught, interdisciplinary introduction to the field of Environmental Studies.
 Faculty instructors are drawn from the natural sciences and engineering on the one hand and from social sciences and humanities on the other in order to ensure cross-disciplinary perspectives and connections.
+Students interested in majoring or minoring in Environmental Studies should take this course as early as possible; we anticipate that most students declaring a major or minor will have taken it by the sophomore year.

 b) Two Environmental Social Science courses.
 We expect our students to grasp the fundamentals of economic policies, environmental histories, and socio-cultural formations; we also want them to be able to design, conduct, and analyze empirical research.